 Your host is responsible for feeding you (ex: if you work with someone for the day, they would feed you three meals).
 Foods made here tend to be omnivore fare - usually organic, mostly home grown/raised, including lots of yummy fermented creations (sauerkraut, kimchi and home brewed mead and cider are regular accoutrements to the meal).

 We have written a values statement, which expresses what we are shooting for as a community.
 It is a work in progress.
+We can send it to you by email, if you are interested.

 Limited internet access